altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 6\.
 Connect your terminal emulator

-### HPS Enablement BOard
+### HPS Enablement Board

-This section presents how to use HPS Enablement BOard to boot from SD card, and also from QSPI.
+This section presents how to use HPS Enablement Board to boot from SD card, and also from QSPI.

 #### Booting from SD Card
 <hr/>